projectcalico/calico/CONTRIBUTING_DOCS.md

 - To create a top level splash page for a URL path, name the file `index.md`.

-  If the index.md has child topics, add the following.
-The `description` field must be lowercase or you will get an error during the build.
-For example:
+  If the index.md has child topics, copy content from an existing index.md file as follows.
+Note that the `description:` prefix must be lowercase; using `Description:` causes an error during the build.

   ```
   ---